RAMP-project/RAMP-mobility/README.md

 ## European EV load profiles database

-The electric vehicles load profiles resulting from the model are available in the "results/European Database" folder.
+The electric vehicles load profiles resulting from the model are available in the "European Database" folder.
 It contains two files:

 * Mobility_profiles: power requested to the battery for mobility purposes.
 * Charging_profiles: power requested to the grid to charge the battery.